'It's Our Right': Christian Congregation In Indonesia Fights To Worship In Its Church

 "But now," he says, "they already finished the university."

 Early on, the church was sealed by local authorities, but the community held Sunday school classes on the street in front of it.
-That left them vulnerable to attacks by hardliners.
+That left them vulnerable to attacks by hard-liners.

-"They yell at us, shouting at us, saying, 'Kill them, burn them!'" says Paulus.
+"They yell at us, shouting at us, saying, 'Kill them, burn them!' " says Paulus.
 "So it terrified the kids."

 Indonesia, with its mix of Muslim, Hindu, Buddhist and Christian citizens, has long had a reputation as a country that embraces religious diversity.
 Andreas Harsono, the Indonesia researcher for Human Rights Watch, sees things differently.